 This teaching is not supported by scripture.

-In fact, this teaching destroys the necessary free will sacrifice of the man Jesus Christ.
+This teaching destroys the necessary free will sacrifice of the man Jesus Christ.
 It removes a human example of how to overcome sin.
 It also removes the human sacrifice needed (1 Corinthians 15:21) to redeem man from his fallen state.
-A man (Adam) fell and the man (Jesus), was needed to redeem mankind from that fall.this teaching destroys the necessary free will sacrifice of the man Jesus Christ.
+A man (Adam) fell and the man (Jesus), was needed to redeem mankind from that fall.
+This teaching destroys the necessary free will sacrifice of the man Jesus Christ.
 It removes a human example of how to overcome sin.
 It also removes the human sacrifice needed (1 Corinthians 15:21) to redeem man from his fallen state.

 The word “in,” a preposition, is commonly used figuratively in speech (i.e. Jesus lives “in” our hearts; I am so “in” to music, etc.).
 There is a vast difference between a word being used figuratively and a word that is used literally.

-In, is not always used as the direct placement or location of an object or person literally, otherwise, scripture would be claiming at times to place our bodies directly inside somebody/something else literally (i.e., God).
+In, is not always used as the direct placement or location of an object or person, otherwise, scripture would be claiming at times to place our bodies directly inside somebody/something else literally (i.e., God).

 Several scriptures for consideration:

 (1 John 4:15) – “Whosoever shall confess that Jesus is the Son of God, God dwelleth in him, and he in God.”

 (1 John 4:16) – “And we have known and believed the love that God hath to us.
 God is love, and he that dwelleth in love dwelleth in God and God in him.”

 (Galatians 1: 24) – “And they glorified God in me.”
 (Paul writes)